simon-ritchie/apysc/docs_src/source/svg_text.md

 The `align` property updates or gets the instance's horizontal text alignment (left, center, or right).

-This property requires the `SVGTextAlign` enum.
+This property requires the `SvgTextAlign` enum.

 ```py
 # runnable